 Types Of Canadian Wine

 In terms of dry wines, Canada specialises in whites, with Chardonnay, Pinot Gris and Riesling all popular varietals, as is the case in northern Europe.
-More surprisingly though, it also produces more than its fare share of quality red, including Pinot Noir, Merlot and Cabernet Franc.
+More surprisingly though, it also produces more than its fare share of quality red, including Pinot Noir, Merlot, Cabernet Franc and Bordeaux blends to rival some of the finest French wines.

 Where To Buy Canadian Wine In The UK